aonoa68/cultural-dynamics-gan/paper.md

 PlaceEmotion-GAN differs from general-purpose GAN libraries (e.g., PyTorch-GAN) in its explicit focus on theoretical exploration rather than image generation.
-While agent-based cultural evolution simulators such as ... focus on ..., this package provides an adversarial framework that models the tension between exploration and exploitation in learning dynamics.
+While agent-based cultural evolution simulators typically model discrete agent interactions and social learning rules, this package provides an adversarial framework that models the continuous tension between exploration and exploitation in learning dynamics.
+The explicit λ-scheduling mechanism distinguishes PlaceEmotion-GAN from standard GAN implementations where optimization dynamics are typically implicit and difficult to interpret theoretically.

 # Software description